 - is enrolled as a graduate student in a degree-granting Classics program within CAMWS territory (camws.org/about/map.php).

 CAMWS members teaching at or students at a school outside CAMWS territory are eligible to apply for these awards if their schools are current institutional members of CAMWS (https://camws.org/institutionalmembership).
+Preference will be given to applicants who have not received one of these travel awards in the past four years (teachers) or two years (graduate students).

 Priority for the Benario Award will be given to applicants interested in summer programs other than those of the American School of Classical Studies at Athens and the American Academy in Rome, which are normally funded by the Semple and Grant Awards.
 Many other programs can be funded with this award.
-Here is a list of programs which the Benario grant has supported in the past.
+Here is a list of programs which the Benario Award has supported in the past.

+If a recipeient cannot accept the award by March 31, the award will be given to the runner-up.
 Recipients of these awards are encouraged to accept them in person at the annual CAMWS business meeting and are expected to submit a written, illustrated report for the CAMWS Newsletter.

 - Semple Award: Christopher Wood (University of Texas at Austin)